Answering the Call for Public Engagement

 The mission of the University of Illinois at Urbana-Champaign is vitally tied to its history as a land-grant instiution with an obligation to its surrounding community.
 In many ways it has succeeded admirably through the extension office and dedication to cutting-edge and sustaining community development research, but the information age requires we renew this mission in new venues.
 I contend that Community Informatics, a subset of community development and territory of public scholarship (think Michael Burroway's Public Sociology), is well-suited to play an integral part in this mission.

-Community Informatics Projects Sandbox is Jeff Ginger's pre-dissertation PhD research and project collection website.
+Community Informatics Projects Sandbox is Jeff Ginger's pre-dissertation PhD coursework and project collection website.

 Though it is not formally affiliated with the University much of the work here is connected to the Community Informatics Initiative, a research center based in the Graduate School of Library and Information Science.
 At present this site serves two main functions: